mdbudde/PreclinicalMRI/README.md

 A sequence to enable any arbitrary gradient waveform to be implemented for diffusion weighting using an external file.
 Compatible with oscillating gradient spin echo (OGSE), rotation of the q vector (qMAS), and many others.
 This sequence will require the user to create/modify their own waveform file.
 The examples included in the sequence, ShapedDwiStick.gp, etc should be modified to accomodate the users gradient characteristics.
 Re-compiling the sequence will install them to the correct directory.
 Clicking on the 'Reload Shapes' button in the PV interface will ensure they get reloaded, obviously.

+fFOV_DwiEpi: (Not yet released)
+A reduced field of view diffusion EPI sequence using 2D echo planar excitation (2DRF).

+dde_press: (Not yet release)
+A press spectroscopy sequence with double diffusion encoding preparation.

 Simulations: